2428 POWs died throughout 1943-1945 (including all 641 British POWs).

 On 10 January 1945 work on the Sandakan airfield ceased.

 There were no further rice issues for POWs.
 Japanese Imperial Order!
 Camp Commander Hoshijima had ordered that on NO account were the POWs allowed to purchase food from the local natives.
-(Hoshijima had several hundreds bags of rice hidden beneath his house as well as Red Cross parcels and malaria medicine)
+(Hoshijima had several hundreds bags of rice hidden beneath his house as well as Red Cross parcels, medicines for malaria and other illnesses).

 Hoshijima knew there were several hundred POWs in hospital – existing on a ration was 4oz rice per man daily and no hope of surviving.